Branched flow of intense laser light in plasma with uneven density distribution

-With laser intensity $I \lambda^2_{\mu{\rm m}}\gtrsim 10^{14}$ W/cm$^2$, where $\lambda_{\mu{\rm m}}$ is the wavelength in units of $\mu$m, the atomic Coulomb barrier is suppressed by the strong laser electric field, the electrons are set free and the affected medium is ionized into a plasma \cite{Augst}, whose optical properties then become dominated by the electron dynamics.
-Moreover, at higher laser intensities $I\lambda^2_{\mu{\rm m}}>1.37 \times 10^{18}$ W/cm$^2$, namely, the laser intensity is above the relativistic threshold, in addition to dynamic ionization, the laser ponderomotive force acting on the plasma can lead to highly disordered variations in the density and thus the local refractivity, thereby affecting the laser propagation \cite{Gibbon}.
-A timely and critical question is that whether light branching still survives in such intense laser-matter interactions involving with complex nonlinear effects, which however remains unclear.
+At present, lasers with intensity $I$ ranging from $10^{14}$ to $10^{20}$ W/cm$^2$ are readily available.
+The propagation of such intense laser through matter sets off new phenomena \cite{Gibbon}.
+When $I\gtrsim10^{14}$ W/cm$^2$, the atomic Coulomb barrier is suppressed by the strong laser electric field, electrons are set free and the affected medium is ionized into plasma \cite{Augst}, whose optical properties then become dominated by electron dynamics.
+Moreover, at higher laser intensities $I\gtrsim1.37\times10^{18}$ W/cm$^2$, namely, the laser intensity is above the relativistic threshold, in addition to photoionization, the laser ponderomotive force and relativistic plasma motion can significantly modify the original unevenness in the density as well as the local refractivity, thereby affecting the laser propagation \cite{Gibbon}.
+Whether light branching can occur in such intense laser-matter interaction involving with complex nonlinear effects is a timely and critical question.

-In this Letter, we present the first investigation on nonlinear branched flow of intense light in laser-matter interaction.
-Particle-in-cell (PIC) simulations show that branched flow of the laser light can still occur at moderate laser intensities ($I\lambda^2_{\mu m}\sim 10^{15}-10^{19}$ W/cm$^2$) in an uneven medium, however, it becomes critically dependent on the laser intensity, which is distinct from the linear ones.
-In particular, the ionization induced by the strong laser electric field raises the unevenness of the refractivity along the laser path, and enhances the branching.
-However, too-intense laser light ($I\lambda^2_{\mu m} > 10^{19}$ W/cm$^2$) can suppress light branching by smoothing the unevenness and thus the local refractivity of the plasma.
-An analysis of the branching process and the resulting properties that agree well with the simulation results is also given.
+In this Letter, we present the first investigation of nonlinear branched flow of intense light in laser-matter interaction.
+Particle-in-cell (PIC) simulations show that laser branching can occur at moderate laser intensities ($I\cong10^{14}-10^{17}$ W/cm$^2$) in inhomogeneous plasma with randomly uneven density distribution.
+In contrast to linear light branching, in this regime the branching depends on the laser intensity.
+In particular, photoionization induced by the strong laser electric field raises the density unevenness along the laser paths and enhances the branching.
+However, relativistic lasers can suppress branching by smoothing the unevenness and thus the local refractivity of the plasma.
+An analysis of the branching process and the resulting properties consistent with the simulation results is also given.

-It may be useful to first discuss the physics of laser light branching in intense laser-matter interaction.
-Propagation of laser in a medium with uneven density distribution can be described by the two-dimensional (2D) Helmholtz equation \cite{Patsyk}